-One thing that really helps all of the support above to run as smoothly as possible is if we are informed by you as soon as you have entered your child for a senior school: the more notice we have prior to an assessment day, the more time we have to organise the most appropriate support.
+One thing that really helps all of the support, above, to run as smoothly as possible is if we are informed by you as soon as you have entered your child for a senior school: the more notice we have prior to an assessment day, the more time we have to organise the most appropriate support.

-Awards (non-academic)
+4. Awards (non-academic)

 Once you have chosen a senior school and your child is registered there, if you are considering applying for a non-academic scholarship, the first thing to do is to check what awards are on offer and whether they 'fit' your child's profile.
-Secondly, please do come and talk to the relevant Head of Department directly.
+Secondly, please do come and talk to your child's form tutor and the relevant Head of Department directly.
 They will need to know what senior school has been chosen in order to give you the best advice about the commitment and preparation needed and what the senior school would expect, should a scholarship be awarded.
-If everything is positive, the next step is to confirm with your child's tutor and the relevant Heads of Department, that this is definitely the chosen route, so that we can make sure all the right preparation is happening, and enter your child for the award by a set closing date.
+If everything is positive, the next step is to confirm with your child's tutor and the relevant Heads of Department that this is definitely the chosen route, so that we can make sure all the right preparation is happening, and enter your child for the award by a set closing date.
 Most scholarships are means-tested, so if funding is going to be important, it is well worth speaking with the Bursar about whether or not they advise applying for a bursary.
 Sometimes being a scholarship candidate can help with that application, but the senior school will let you know if this is the case.
+It is important that parents and pupils are aware that both outcomes are a possibility.
+Not every child that sits an award will win one and Hazlegrove has no control over how the senior schools allocate them each year.